JHXSMatthew/projects/README.md

 All following projects are not active in devs.
 Please submit an issue ticket if you wish features or need helps.
-PR is welcome, all codes were for learning purpose and I don't like comments so don't expect much.
+PR is welcome, all codes were for learning purpose and I didn't like comments at that time so don't expect much.

 TODOs:
  - 所有插件介绍/描述.